Lorioux/remarkctl/README.md

     1. (*Other*) `roles/ANY_ROLE_AS_REQUIRED_WHEN_RUNNING_THIS_TOOL_AT_THE_FIRST_TIME`
     1. **IF** you want update a *`Terraform`* managed resource, please ensure your have the right permissions.
 * **(Optional) Terraform executable**. *IF* you intend to run from the source code, please ensure you have the latest `terraform binary` installed.
-* **(Optional) Google Cloud SDK**. *IF* you are running locally please install the google cloud sdk and ensure you are authenticated.
+* **Google Cloud SDK**. *IF* you are running locally please install the google cloud sdk and ensure you are authenticated.
 Also, you will need to config your `gcloud cli` with the right billing project.
+* **Enable Cloud Asset API**.
+Run `gcloud services enable cloudasset.googleapis.com`
 * **(Optional) Go executable**. *IF* you intend to run from this source code.
 * **Docker executable**. *IF* you are running the pre-build docker image.
 * **(Optional) Repository access token**. *IF* you intend to clone and run from this source code locally, `you will need to request the access token to a private github/lorioux/kitabus repository (at least for now)`. * **NOT Applied IF** * you run the pre-build docker image.